caseywschmid/cws-helpers/README.md

 A collection of helper utilities for personal Python projects, providing enhanced functionality and convenience features.

-## Latest Updates (v0.7.4)
+## Latest Updates (v0.10.1)

-- **Enhanced YouTube Caption Access**: `list_available_captions` now returns full caption objects with URLs for direct download
+- **Model-Specific Parameter Compatibility**: OpenAI Helper now automatically filters unsupported parameters based on the model
-- **Enhanced YouTube Caption Filtering**: Added `return_all_captions` parameter to `list_available_captions` method for better control over caption results
+- **Enhanced Token Parameter Handling**: Added support for the latest "o" series models with proper parameter management
-- **Improved Caption Handling**: Now returns preferred captions by default with option to get all available captions
+- **Improved Error Handling**: Fixed errors when using temperature, top_p, and parallel_tool_calls with o3-mini and o1 models
-- **Enhanced YouTube Caption Handling**: Improved caption extraction and processing with better support for automatic captions and multiple languages
+- **AIModel Enums**: Added AIModel and AIProvider enums for improved model management
-- **New Example Scripts**: Added comprehensive examples demonstrating the improved functionality
+- **Structured Output Support**: Added support for the beta parse endpoint with improved Pydantic model handling
 - See the [CHANGELOG.md](CHANGELOG.md) for detailed release notes

 ## Available Packages